June 1, 2020

 For definitions of these terms, please click here.

 Note: Not all plans include each benefit listed here.
 Please see the Certificate of Insurance/Policy for terms, conditions, and exclusions.

 Your travel insurance plan covers only people who are named insured — that is, named in the plan.
 Family members and/or travel companions are not covered unless they’re named in your plan documents.
-If you purchase the OneTrip Prime or OneTrip Premier plan, kids 17 and under are covered free when traveling with a parent or grandparent.
+If you purchase the OneTrip Prime or OneTrip Premier plan, kids 17 and under are covered free when traveling with a parent or grandparent (not available on policies issued to Pennsylvania residents).
 The AllTrips Premier plan also can cover an entire household on a single plan.